HestiaProject/PAxSPL/Tool/paxspl-tool/README.md

 <p align="center"><img src="https://github.com/HestiaProject/PAxSPL/blob/master/process/img/SPLReePlan.svg" width="400"></p>

-**The SPLReePlan tool is being developed since 2020 and aims at giving full support to the process execution.
-The tool is being developed using the [Laravel Framework](https://laravel.com/) and [bpmn-js](https://bpmn.io/toolkit/bpmn-js/) for BPMN modeling.**
+**The SPLReePlan automated framerk is an evolution of PAxSPL.
+Developed since 2020, it aims at give full support to the PAxSPL execution, as well as additional features.
+The tool was developed using the [Laravel Framework](https://laravel.com/) and [bpmn-js](https://bpmn.io/toolkit/bpmn-js/) for BPMN modeling.**

 ## User Stories